Flame442/FlameCogs/README.md

 Allow filetypes that have not been verified to be valid.
 Can cause errors if enabled, **use at your own risk**.
 Defaults to `False`.
 This command is only usable by the server owner and bot owner.
 This value is server specific.

-## Face

-This cog will find faces in images and give information about them such as predicted age, hair color, and emotions.
-This cog requires an API key from Microsoft Azure Face API.
-Setup instructions can be found [here!](../master/face/setup.md)

-### Usage

-**`[p]face [link]`**
-Finds and describes faces in the attached image.
-Use the optional parameter `link` to use a **direct link** as the target.

-**`[p]faceset <argument>`**
-Config options for face.
-This command is only usable by the server owner and bot owner.

-**`[p]faceset menu [value]`**
-Set if results should be made into a menu.
-If in a menu, one large image with faces marked will be sent instead of cropped images of each face.
-Defaults to `True`.
-This command is only usable by the server owner and bot owner.
-This value is server specific.